sambee-coding/sambee-coding/README.md

 ## 🐝 About Me

-I'm a **Fullstack Developer** and third-year Computer Science student who builds real, shipped products — not just tutorial projects.
+I'm a **Fullstack Developer** and third-year Computer Science student who builds real, shipped products  not just tutorial projects.
 I work primarily in the **MERN stack** plus **Electron** for desktop apps, and I treat every project as a public build log: progress, decisions, and lessons go straight to Telegram, X, and LinkedIn as they happen.

-I'm intentional about *how* I learn — I use a question-first, Socratic approach when picking up new concepts instead of defaulting to AI-generated code, because I'd rather deeply understand a system than just ship it.
+I'm intentional about *how* I learn I use a question-first, Socratic approach when picking up new concepts instead of defaulting to AI-generated code, because I'd rather deeply understand a system than just ship it.
 That discipline is what let me take **HiveClean** from architecture decisions to a packaged, installable Windows app.

-Right now I'm running three tracks in parallel: freelance client delivery, my own product line under the **Bee Ecosystem** brand 🐝, and a growing developer-education presence for students following the same path.
+Right now I'm running three tracks in parallel: freelance client delivery, my own product line under the Sambee brand 🐝, and a growing developer-education presence for students following the same path.

 <br/>